NeilKleistGao/dandelinux/README.md

 ```

 You can find the init script in `/home/init.sh`.
-You can update your time zone and/or host name.
+You can update your time zone, username, and host name.

 After `chmod 777 /home/init.sh`, execute `/home/init.sh`
 and set password for the `root` user.